Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Raiders stats and trends

-- In Las Vegas' 12 games this year, it has six wins against the spread.

-- Las Vegas' games this year have eclipsed the over/under six times in 13 opportunities (46.2%).
+- Las Vegas' games this season have hit the over on six of 13 set point totals (46.2%).

-- Las Vegas is 6-1 against the spread and 6-0 overall when the team records more than 21.6 points.
+- Las Vegas is 6-1 against the spread and 6-0 overall in games when it scores more than 21.6 points.

-- In games that Las Vegas churns out over 367.7 yards, the team is 6-2 against the spread and 6-1 overall.
+- When Las Vegas totals more than 367.7 yards, the team is 6-2 against the spread and 6-1 overall.

-- The Raiders have turned the ball over 12 times, six fewer times than the Chiefs have forced turnovers (18).
+- The Raiders have 12 giveaways this season, while the Chiefs have 18 takeaways.

 Home and road insights

-- At home this year, Kansas City has two wins against the spread and is 5-2 overall.
+- Kansas City has two wins against the spread, and is 5-2 overall, at home this season.

-- Away from home, Las Vegas is 4-2 overall and 4-2 against the spread.
+- This year in away games, Las Vegas is 4-2 against the spread and 4-2 overall.

-- Las Vegas has hit the over twice in six road games this season.
+- This year, in six road games, Las Vegas has gone over the total twice.

 Powered by Data Skrive.